Sarina Wiegman: England manager hopes record-breaking Euro result will make nation proud

-England coach Sarina Wiegman was delighted with both the result and the performance as her side blew away two-times European champions Norway on Monday night, scoring eight goals without reply, but was quick to keep her players' feet on the ground.
+Sarina Wiegman was delighted with both the result and the performance as her England side blew away two-time European champions Norway on Monday night, scoring eight goals without reply, but was quick to keep her players' feet on the ground.

 The rout continues Wiegman's hugely impressive record as England boss, with the Lionesses only failing to hit the target once in 16 unbeaten games under her stewardship.

-She admitted that rewriting the record books with the European championship's biggest-ever victory was not necessarily top of her priority list, but the Dutchwomen was nevertheless delighted with how one-sided the Norway contest was as England booked their place in the knockout rounds as Group A winners.
+She admitted rewriting the record books with the European championship's biggest victory was not necessarily top of her priority list, but was nevertheless delighted with how one-sided the Norway contest was as England booked their place in the knockout rounds as Group A winners.

 When asked what pleased her most, she replied: "The great win.
 But also the way we played and kept playing the way we did in the second half, we were already up 6-0 but we still kept the ball going.
 I did not expect to win 8-0, absolutely not.